publiccodenet/about/organization/annual-reports/annual-report-2021.md

 In 2021, we spoke at 18 events and conferences for our broader community.
 We mentored at and helped organize 2 hackathons.

 We held 20 community calls in 2021, covering the Standard for Public Code and the Foundation for Public Code’s work.
-We also started pruning the backlog of issues for the Standard for Public Code in the open in the spring (April).
+We also started pruning the backlog of issues for the Standard for Public Code in the open in the spring (May).

 ## About Us